Take the next step toward financial health

 Your credit score directly affects the interest rate on your mortgage.
 Basically, high credit scores lower your interest rates, while low scores cause them to rise.
 If I already have a high credit score, what else can I do to lower my mortgage rates?
 If you can afford higher monthly payments, then opting for a shorter loan—a 15-year instead of a 30-year loan—can help reduce your interest rate.
 Short-term loans cost banks less money.
 In appreciation, your bank might reward you with an interest rate as much as one percent lower than that of a long-term loan.

-After my down payment, what other mortgage-related costs do I need to consider?
+After my down payment, what other related mortgage fees do I need to consider?

 Once you’ve settled on a down payment, it’s important to take stock of your closing costs.
 Closing costs often run between two to three percent of your total loan.
 Other fees include the loan origination fee, the loan application fee, the title services fee and appraisal fee.
 Additionally, you might consider setting up an escrow account, which guarantees 12 months of property taxes and homeowner’s insurance.

 What is the best way to manage my closing costs?The most cost-effective way to manage your closing costs is to keep them separate from your mortgage.
 Remember, you’re paying interest on anything that’s part of your mortgage, so why increase that amount?
 If you can afford it, pay your closing costs separately.